datajaguar/jaguarqa/README.md

 - Trying to fix binary diff files or find a workaround;
 - Add status at the end of test, such as: total *suc files and *diff files

-Your comments and advice are warmly welcome!

-Andrew Zhang
-agz1117@hotmail.com